TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-03-07-5-constant-lists-that-give-context-to-your-integers-and-strings.md

 After calling outside API service, we have to verify the result or the reason why it failed.
 Codes like 404 and 200 are mainstream, but what about the less known ones?

-Can you tell me in 2 seconds, what is the condition checking here?
+Can you tell me in 2 seconds what is the condition checking here?

 ```php
 $response = $this->callExternalApi(...);